 Holly Sudano, Faculty Advisor

-The Case Competition Team forms travel teams to compete in international competition, as well as holding an annual Florida State University internal case competition, which is open to all Florida State.
-Students participating in this organization develop analysis and presentation skills, which will help increase their competitiveness in their job search.
+The Case Competition Club forms travel teams to compete in global competitions, as well as holding an annual Florida State University internal case competition, which is open to all Florida State students.
+Students participating in this organization develop analysis and presentation skills, which help increase their competitiveness in their job search.

 Tim Kinney, Faculty Advisor